Herring or sild

 West of Scotland, West of Ireland

-ICES reports that the spawning stock biomass for the combined stocks has been declining since 2004 and is estimated to be below Blim.
-The fishing mortality (F) has been below FMSY since the late 1990s and was estimated to be at a record low in 2016.
-Recruitment (R) since 2013 has been at an all-time low.
+ICES reports that the spawning stock biomass (SSB) for the combined stocks has been declining since 2004 and is estimated to have been below Blim since 2013.
+The fishing mortality (F) has been below FMSY since the late 1990s.
+Recruitment (R) has been at unprecedented low levels since 2013.

 Criterion score: 1 info

-There is no agreed management plan for the combined stocks.
-There was a management plan for herring in Division 6.a North; this plan is not considered by scientists as appropriate for the combined stocks.
+There is a proposed rebuilding plan for these combined stocks that has not yet been evaluated by ICES.
 ICES advises that fishing should not proceed unless accompanied by a stock recovery plan.
 Such a plan should include rebuilding targets and time lines as well as protections for each stock.
 This would also imply including a research component to resolve the lack of information on stock mixing and recruitment.
+The fishing industry, in conjunction with the Pelagic Advisory Council (PelAC), initiated a major genetic research programme in 2016 that aimed to provide new stock separation information.

 Any increase in human activities such as the development of wind farms and extraction of sand and gravel impacts negatively on the spawning habitat of herring.
 Gravel seabed is essential for herring to lay their eggs and reproduce.